Dealing with sickness on the low FODMAP diet

 If you can, take a day off from work or work from home (your co-workers don’t want you getting them sick anyway), take a nap or two, postpone / reschedule social engagements, go to bed early, and let yourself sleep in!

 Probably another eye-roll here, but I have to mention it.
 Water is low FODMAP (duh), and a super easy way to help your body fight whatever it’s dealing with.
 (Also, in general, a great way to keep your digestive system happy!)
 This is especially important with all the traveling that happens this time of year – flying in particular is so dehydrating.
 I’ll usually pick up a bottle of smart water in the airport – I used to think that those “electrolyte waters” were just a money scam, but seriously.
 They make a noticeably keep me hydrated better, meaning I don’t need to consume 20 water bottles to stay hydrated.
-(Bonus tip: Whole Foods sells electrolyte water for <$1 per bottle, which is less soul-sucking than paying $5 for smart water at the airport)
+(Obviously you’ll need to buy water past security if you’re flying, but for other times when you need electrolyte water, Whole Foods sells it for <$1 per bottle, which is a less soul-sucking price.)

 Another awesome way to keep hydrated is by drinking herbal teas, which are especially soothing for sore throats.
 I especially like Yogi teas – their ginger tea is great and they also have specific teas geared towards cold symptoms!